 The Biodiversity Conservation Strategy (BCS) is the overarching strategy for protecting biodiversity in Victoria’s growth corridors.
 It outlines all relevant matters of national and state environmental significance, including matters covered in the Environment Protection and Biodiversity Conservation Act 1999.

-Conservation decisions reflected in the strategy were made using biodiversity data collected by the State Government through various biodiversity mapping projects and other data collected by the Department of Environment, Land, Water and Planning (DELWP).
+Conservation decisions reflected in the strategy were made using biodiversity data collected by the State Government through various biodiversity mapping projects and other data collected by the Department of Energy, Environment and Climate Action (DEECA).

 The BCS and Time Stamping data applies to the four growth corridors within the expanded 2010 Urban Growth Boundary and 16 of the existing 28 urban precincts within the 2005 Urban Growth Boundary covered by the BCS.